 To define Lifespan Respite Care, we must first understand what respite is.
-Respite is planned or emergency care provided to a child or adult with special needs to provide temporary relief to family caregivers who are caring for that child or adult.
+Respite is planned or emergency care provided to a child or adult with special needs to provide temporary relief to family caregivers caring for that child or adult.

 Caregivers get a much-needed break from the demands of caregiving.
 Still, respite care has also been shown to positively impact many individual and family outcomes, including reduced stress, decreased fatigue, increased family quality of life, lowered social isolation, and improved relationships.

 Respite is provided across the lifespan to individuals with various special needs.
-Respite care is funded by multiple sources and can occur in numerous settings, including in facilities, community settings, and the home of individuals with special needs.
+Multiple sources fund respite care, which can occur in numerous settings, including facilities, community settings, and the homes of individuals with special needs.

 Lifespan Respite Care includes care for people of all ages—from birth to seniors.
 By coordinating respite care programs across age groups and disabilities throughout Wisconsin, we can help more people find the best respite care services possible.

 Respite Care Association of Wisconsin (RCAW) is a non-profit group contracted by the State of Wisconsin to coordinate respite care services across local and state levels.
 We do this through our Respite Care Registry.
 People can complete the Respite Care Provider Training (RCPT) and register as respite care professionals.
 In addition, family members or primary caregivers can search for respite care workers to care for their loved ones.
 Hence, they, themselves, can have a break for their self-care.

 RCAW provides training for people interested in a purposeful career as a respite care provider.
 We also offer education for family or primary caregivers who want more support in becoming better caregivers for their family or friends.
 Find out more about lifespan respite care programs:

 THE LIFESPAN RESPITE CARE ACT